Import Terraform Configuration

 - Apply the configuration to update your Terraform state.

-Warning: Importing infrastructure manipulates Terraform state in ways
+Importing infrastructure manipulates Terraform state and

 of your terraform.tfstate